-Any form of restraint that is likely to injure a pupil (particularly anything that could constrict breathing) should only be used in extreme emergencies and where there was no viable alternative.
+Any form of restraint that is likely to injure a pupil (particularly anything that could constrict breathing - e.g. restraints in seated positions) should only be used when the staff members' dynamic risk assessment determines that there was no viable alternative.